 John Reed Hilliard bought ten acres of farmland in western Franklin County from Hoseah High and Abraham Wendell.
 Geographically, the Hilliard area is located between Big Darby Creek on the west and the Scioto River on the east in 1852.
 Originally called Hilliard’sStation, the town grew around the railroad route of the Piqua and Indiana Railroad station, which bisected the former Hilliard farmland.
 Hilliard’s Station served as an ideal shipping point for agricultural products going to market and supplies coming to the farmers in the area.
 The original Hilliard area was platted by John Hilliard on September 1, 1853.
 Until the mid-20th century, the railroad station and Main Street were the town center.
 In 1854, a post office was established in Hilliard’s Station and the word “Station” was dropped from the town name.
 The Village of Hilliard became incorporated on July 13, 1869 with a population of 280 residents.
 In 1886 the first railroad station was located on the north side of the tracks, west of Main Street, and remained there until 1962 when all railroad services ceased.
 The original train station has been restored and is a part of the Historical Village located in Weaver Park.
 The original platted area contained a mix of residences and businesses of varying ages and architecture.

 A dedication for preserving the past while advancing towards a new and promising future is evident throughout Hilliard.
-The city's respect of its roots is equally evident in the recent multimillion dollar investment in streetscape and walkability improvements in Old Hilliard as is the dedication to the future via more than $40,000,000.00 worth of new roadways and telecommunications infrastructure to open more than 600 acres of prime freeway office and commercial land to development.
-Development in Hilliard continues to be a mix of residential and commercial development.
+The city's respect of its roots is equally evident in the multimillion dollar investment in streetscape and walkability improvements in Old Hilliard as is the dedication to the future via more than forty million worth of new roadways and telecommunications infrastructure plus in late 2013 construction will begin on Hilliards Station Park which will include a water spray park, ampitheater and new community arts center along the Center Street cooridor in downtown Hilliard.